Houston Surgical Error Attorneys

 Easy Fixes for Serious Problems

 The figures alone are staggering, but what’s far worse is that there is an easy solution readily available that hospitals are choosing not to use.
 Electronic tracking devices can be attached to sponges to eliminate the risk of retained items.
-These sponge-tracking systems only add about $8 to the cost of an operation, yet fewer than 15% of American hospitals employ the technology.
+These sponge-tracking systems only add about $8 to the cost of operation, yet fewer than 15% of American hospitals employ the technology.

 For patients who bear the brunt of these hospitals’ cost-cutting decisions, the financial toll is almost as bad as the physical one—hospitalizations caused by retained surgical objects often cost more than $60,000.
 Hospitals save patients and costs with better safety.